-Imaging is performed with a low-energy collimator.
-In all patients during filling, the pelvis and abdomen are imaged continuously in the posterior projection, with the patient lying in a supine position.
-During voiding, images are obtained continuously.
-If the camera set-up permits, adults and toilet-trained children who are able to sit may be imaged while seated upright on a bedpan or toilet.
-If the camera set-up does not permit seated imaging (or rapid conversion from supine to seated) or if the patient is unable to sit on a bedpan, imaging may be performed in the supine position.
+In all patients during filling, the pelvis and abdomen are imaged continuously in the posterior projection, with the patient lying supine.
+During voiding, images are obtained continuously, either in the seated upright position in adults and toilet-trained children who are able to sit on the bedpan or in the supine position in patients who are unable to sit.
+A low-energy collimator should be used.

 If reflux occurs during filling of the bladder, the volume at which reflux occurred should be recorded.
-The end of the filling phase usually is indicated by a reduction or cessation of the rate of flow of infusate or the patient is unable to tolerate additional infusate.
-Special care should be taken to estimate maximum bladder capacity [4] in patients with a history of neurogenic bladder or chronic bladder outlet obstruction because the volume obtained from reference tables may be underestimated in these cases.
-Ultimately, clinical judgement is needed in determining the maximum bladder capacity on a case-by-case basis.
+The end of the filling phase usually is indicated by a reduction or cessation of the infusate's rate of flow or by achieving maximum bladder capacity [4].

 When the bladder fills to maximum capacity, the patient should be instructed to void with continuous image acquisition until the bladder is empty.
 Postvoid posterior images of the bladder should be obtained in either the supine or upright position after bladder emptying is complete.
-If the patient cannot void on request or if the patient voids incompletely, the degree of bladder emptying should be recorded.
-On occasion, it may be appropriate to perform more than one cycle of bladder filling and voiding.
-At the end of the study, if there is substantial residual volume (RV), the bladder should be drained through the urinary catheter, if it remains in place.
-The drained volume should be recorded.
+If the patient cannot void upon request or if the patient voids incompletely, the bladder should be emptied via the urinary catheter.